 Whenever you have any news announcements, don’t simply bury a standard text message in your Facebook stream.
 Bring yourself into the 21st century and release breaking news as video announcements too.

 What qualifies as news?
 It has to be something meaningful.
-It could be a new band member joining your band, or announcing a release date for the new album, a new gig or string of gigs.
-Assuming the news is worthwhile, grab your video camera or smartphone and give your fans something eye catching to look at.
+It could be a new band member joining your band or announcing a release date for the new album, a new gig, or a string of gigs.
+Assuming the news is worthwhile, grab your video camera or smartphone and give your fans something eye-catching to look at.
 Announce contests, announce the results too, and of course any prize giving!